 Adapted from crime author Ann Cleeves' novels, the series will return us to the wild, rugged landscape of the North East, where the drama series is predominantly set, in addition to the city of Newcastle.

 Series 11 filmed in various locations, including on Shields Ferry from South Shields to North Shields, Collingwood Monument in Tynemouth and Holy Island.

-We caught up with Margaret Mitchell, the show’s producer, who’s as fond of the drama’s dramatic Northumberland backdrop as she is of Blethyn’s detective.
+We previously caught up with Margaret Mitchell, the show’s producer, who's as fond of the drama's sweeping Northumberland backdrop as she is of Blethyn's detective.

 “I think there’s a real appetite to see dramas set in areas other than London,” explains Mitchell.
 “I absolutely love Northumberland.
 I think it’s beautiful.”

 The series also uses Newcastle as a character in the drama.
 “The backdrop in the series informs the choice of colour palette we use,” explains Mitchell.

 “Vera’s costume colours and the autumnal tones are influenced by the countryside.
 There are blues and grays in her overall costume palette.
 Vera is a very large character and performs in a large, rugged landscape.
 It’s great to see the countryside and the actors play out their characters.”

 Read on for producer Margaret Mitchell's five favourite Vera filming locations.

 The small town of Blyth, south of the river on the east coast, is real Vera territory.
 “This section of the coastline has these amazing turbines out to sea,” explains Mitchell.
 “It’s a very angular, metallic world out there with a desolate landscape.
 It’s quite moody.
 The turbines are pretty striking with the landscape.
 It’s harsh coastal countryside”.